ByteForceRobotics/swerve-java/README.md

 * elevator
   * Program actual set points
-  * replace braking with active position alignment
+  * DONE replace braking with active position alignment
     * create a variable with setgoalPosition, either use a bang bang controller or PID controller, or maybe just use the goto method we have

 * drive